-A: Students that apply to this program must receive approval from their undergraduate faculty advisor, the unit head of the undergraduate degree program, the Graduate Program Director, and the Dean of The Graduate School.
+A: Students that apply to this program must receive approval from their undergraduate faculty advisor, the unit head of the undergraduate degree program, the Graduate Program Director, and the Associate Vice-Provost for The Graduate School.

 Q: Can the graduate coursework I complete still be used to satisfy my undergraduate degree requirements if I do not continue in graduate school?

 A: Yes.
 Before beginning the Student Initiated Combined Degree program, you will work with your advisor to put a plan in place to complete your undergraduate degree should you choose not to complete the graduate degree.

 Q: What about my financial aid?